Village in the Alps

 How to conjugate verbs in the imperative in French?

-To conjugate verbs in the imperative in French, you will follow the French present tense conjugations for all verbs, with only a few modifications and exceptions.
+To in the imperative in French, you will follow the French present tense conjugations for all verbs, with only a few modifications and exceptions.
 Let's start with the -er verbs.

 How to conjugate French ‘-er’ verbs in the imperative?